A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Introduction

-To test our method on a real-world setting and motivated by the lack of event-based datasets recorded with high-quality event cameras, we record a dataset with high-resolution chromatic image sequences and corresponding events.
+To test our method on a real-world setting and motivated by the lack of event-based datasets recorded with high-quality event cameras, we record a dataset, \ourdataset, with high-resolution chromatic image sequences and corresponding events.
 From the sharp image sequences, we synthesize blurry images by averaging several consecutive frames~\cite{nah2017deep}.
-To the best of our knowledge, \ourdataset has the highest event resolution among all publicly available event datasets.
+To our knowledge, \ourdataset has the highest resolution in both image and event among all publicly available event datasets.

-In summary, we make the following contributions: \begin{compactitem} \item We propose a framework for solving general event-based frame interpolation and event-based single image deblurring, which builds on the underlying physical model of high-frame-rate video frame formation and event generation. \item We introduce a novel network for solving the above tasks, which is based on a bi-directional recurrent architecture, includes an event-guided channel-level attention fusion module that adaptively attends to features from the two input frames according to the temporal proximity with features from the event branch, and achieves state-of-the-art results on both synthetic and real-world datasets. \item We present a new real-world high-resolution dataset with events and RGB videos, which enables real-world evaluation of event-based interpolation and deblurring methods. \end{compactitem}
+In summary, we make the following contributions: \begin{compactitem} \item We propose a framework for solving general event-based frame interpolation and event-based single image deblurring, which builds on the underlying physical model of high-frame-rate video frame formation and event generation. \item We introduce a novel network for solving the above tasks, which is based on a bi-directional recurrent architecture, includes an event-guided channel-level attention fusion module that adaptively attends to features from the two input frames according to the temporal proximity with features from the event branch, and achieves state-of-the-art results on both synthetic and real-world datasets.

+\item We integrate REFID with a self-supervised framework with motion compensation for event-based image/video deblurring.
+This utilizes the event generative model and constraints between the blurry images and a sharp video clip.

+\itemWe evaluate the proposed framework on benchmarks with synthetic events and real events in self-supervised learning settings.
+The integration of REFID with a self-supervised fine-tuning framework allows for model refinement using real data, even in the absence of ground truth.

+\item We present a new real-world high-resolution dataset with events and RGB videos, which enables real-world evaluation of event-based interpolation and deblurring.